jackellenberger/emojme/README.md

       1. `--user` will show statistics for $USER.
 Can accept multiple `--user` calls.
   * _optional_: `--bust-cache` will force a redownload of emoji adminlist.
 If not supplied, a redownload is forced every  24 hours.
   * _optional_: `--no-output` will prevent writing of files in the ./build directory.
 It does not currently suppres stdout.
+  * _optional_: `--since timestamp` will count the author statistics of only those emoji created after the epoch time timestamp given, e.g. `1572064302751`
 * `sync`
   * **requires** one of the following:
       1. at least **two** `--subdomain`/`--token` **auth pair**.
 Can accept more than two auth pairs.
       1. at least **one** `--src-subdomain`/`--src-token` auth pair and at least **one** `--dst-subdomain`/`--dst-token` auth pairs for "one way" syncing.
   * _optional_: `--bust-cache` will force a redownload of emoji adminlist.
 If not supplied, a redownload is forced every  24 hours.
   * _optional_: `--no-output` will prevent writing of files in the ./build directory.
 It does not currently suppres stdout.
+  * _optional_: `--since timestamp` will count the author statistics of only those emoji created after the epoch time timestamp given, e.g. `1572064302751`
 * `favorites`
   * **requires** at least one `--subdomain`/`--token` **auth pair**.
 Can accept multiple auth pairs.
   * With no optional parameters given, this will print the token's user's 10 most used emoji